 The Challenge: Technology is helpful but addictive.

-The Science: Stepping away from your device does a favor for your well being.
+The Science: Stepping away from your device does a favor for your well-being.

-The Solution: Take time away from tech: Go outside instead!
+The Solution: Take time away from tech.
+Go outside instead!

 Would you rather go a day without your phone or receive an electric shock?
 It seems counterintuitive, but studies show that people would take the shocks rather than give up their phones.
 Electronic devices and people go together like peanut butter and jelly these days.
 Why?
 Technology is necessary to keep up with our social and professional lives.
-But, I’d argue, it is just as necessary to take a break from it every once in awhile.
+But I’d argue it is just as necessary to take a break from it every once in a while.
 Here are five reasons why:

 - Walking Increases Your Creativity

 With technology being an integral part of our society, many of us do not try to find time to venture outdoors.
 Why would we?
 Everything we need is literally in the palm of our hand.
-You might think that internet holds infinite inspiration, but it might actually be more helpful to step away from the computer.
+You might think that the internet holds infinite inspiration, but it might actually be more helpful to step away from the computer.

 Science shows that when you walk alone outside, away from distractions, you get a big boost in creativity.
-So if you’re stuck on that work grind with no new ideas cropping up, go for a walk!
+So, if you’re stuck on that work grind with no new ideas cropping up, go for a walk!
 Inspiration could be just around the corner!

 - The Quiet of Nature Helps Your Brain Regenerate

 Studies found that getting away from the noise and distractions of electronics can help your neurons regenerate!
-That science for: your brain is literally growing!
+That science for your brain is literally growing!
 It gets better.
 The regions of your brain responsible for memory are actually becoming stronger!
 Who doesn’t want a better memory?

 - Daydreaming Leads to Increased Productivity

 By putting down your phone, you allow your mind to wander.
 It may seem counterproductive to daydream.
 But it actually can make you more productive: thinking can provide opportunities for constructive planning and rehearsing.
-So get away from your phone for a few minutes, and take the moment to plan out whatever you need to do—you’ll become faster and more efficient than ever before!
+So get away from your phone for a few minutes, and take a moment to plan out whatever you need to do—you’ll become faster and more efficient than ever before!

-- Being “In the Moment” Helps your Overall Mood
+- Being “In the Moment” Helps Your Overall Mood

 If you’re reading this article in a public space, look around.
 The people around you are probably on their phones or computers.
-We are so tied to our electronics that for many of us, it has become hard not to instinctively scroll through our phones.
+We are so tied to our electronics that, for many of us, it has become hard not to instinctively scroll through our phones.